Must-Know ++ Internship ++ Spain

 The gothic cathedral in the heart of Barcelona was finished in 1448, but some changes to its facade were still made up to the end of the 19th century.
 The church is illuminated at night, so that it's also worth a visit in the dark.
 There are regular events taking place on the place in front of the church, the Placa de la Seu, and the surrounding cafés and restaurants are perfect for a little break from sightseeing.

 La Ramba is a 1.3 km long street through the heart of Barcelona and actually consists of 5 different parts.
 In its middle is a pedestrian zone with lots of cafés and restaurants.
 A popular promenade for street performers which ends at the harbor and the famous Columbus Statue.

 Joan Miró Museum

-This museum with works of Joan Miró is situated on the Montjiuc, Barcelona's own mountain.
+This museum with works of Joan Miró is situated on the Montjuic, Barcelona's own mountain.
 It was opened in 1975 while the artist was still alive.
 Next to Miró's art modern works of the 20th century of other artists are exhibited.
-The museum's terrace offers a great view over Barcelona.
+The museum's terrace offers a great view of Barcelona.
 Do not miss it!

-The Casa Milá was declared a World Heritage Site by the UNESCO in 1984 and is without doubt one of the most famous buildings in Barcelona.
+The Casa Milá was declared a World Heritage Site by UNESCO in 1984 and is, without doubt, one of the most famous buildings in Barcelona.
 It was designed by the architect Antoni Gaudí for the Milà family and finished in 1910.
 It got its nickname "La Pedrera", because of its remarkable architecture.

 Santa Maria del Mar